speedfuns/botw/MasterSwordAndDungeons.md

 Teleport to Mo'a Keet and complete **Metal Makes a Path**. `(22/24)`

-Perform a Rocket Launch to get on top of the mountains behind Zora's Domain.
+Perform a Rocket Launch to get on top of the mountains behind Zora's Domain [[Video](https://twitter.com/JKTKops/status/953859324815720448)].

 Glide directly to Zora's Domain and talk to King Dorephan to obtain the **Zora Armor**, equip it.